goobits/matilda-brain/README.md

 # Use
 brain "What is Python?"
-brain "What time is it in Tokyo?" --tools "get_current_time" echo "print('Hello')" | brain "Explain this code"
+brain "What time is it in Tokyo?" --tools  # Enable built-in tools echo "print('Hello')" | brain "Explain this code"
 ```